 ESPN’s Jayson Stark joined Buster Olney on his podcast yesterday and stated that the Phillies are “definitely” pursuing right field help in the wake of Aaron Altherr‘s injury.
 Stark stated that the Phillies are seeking a one-year rental that could be acquired just by taking on salary and that Marlon Byrd is not in play.

-Steve Adams of MLB Trade Rumors listed some potential targets who meet that description, including Carlos Beltran, Michael Bourn, Coco Crisp, Sam Fuld, Jon Jay, Angel Pagan, Michael Saunders, and Nick Swisher.
+, including Carlos Beltran, Michael Bourn, Coco Crisp, Sam Fuld, Jon Jay, Angel Pagan, Michael Saunders, and Nick Swisher.
 The most appealing of those names might be Jon Jay who is just 31, may be prime for a bounce back season, and could re establish some value as a Phillie while the most fun could likely be Carlos Beltran who sits just eight homers shy of 400 and 46 hits away from 2,500.

 Thoughts: If the Spring line ups are any indication, the Phillies outfield would likely be comprised Peter Bourjos in left, Odubel Herrera in center, and Tyler Goeddel in right if the season started today with some combination of Cedric Hunter, David Lough, and Darnell Sweeney on the bench.
 From a rebuilding standpoint, that’s an outfield I’d go to battle with and it would give Herrera a chance to build on 2015, Bourjos a chance to rebound, and Goeddel a chance to show if he has what it takes to hang around the Majors at age 23 while still developing.